learning-zone/javascript-basics/notes/javascript.md

 ```javascript
 document.getElementById("title").style.className = "custom-title";
 ```
-#### Q. What would be the result of 1+2+'3'?
-The output is going to be `33`.
-Since `1` and `2` are numeric values, the result of first two digits is going to be a numeric value `3`.
-The next digit is a string type value because of that the addition of numeric value `3` and string type value `3` is just going to be a concatenation value `33`.

 #### Q. What is a debugger statement?
 The debugger statement invokes any available debugging functionality, such as setting a breakpoint.
 If no debugging functionality is available, this statement has no effect.